 The Occupational Therapy Assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929).
 ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its Web address is WWW.ACOTEONLINE.ORG.

 The total number of graduates from St. Philip’s College Occupational Therapy Assistant Program during the 3-year period of 2018-2020 was 71, with an overall graduation rate of 90%.

 The Pass Rate for the Class of 2018 & 2019 is 100%

 Graduates of the program will be eligible to sit for the national certification examination for the Occupational Therapy Assistant, administered by the

 National Board for Certification in Occupational Therapy (NBCOT).

-The national examination is administered by the National Board for Certification in Occupational Therapy (NBCOT) located at 12 South Summit Avenue, Suite 100, Gaithersburg, MD 20877-4150 and can be reached at phone: 301-990-7979.
+The national examination is administered by the National Board for Certification in Occupational Therapy (NBCOT) located at One Bank Street, Suite 300, Gaithersburg, MD 20877-4150 and can be reached at phone: 301-990-7979.
 Additional information on NBCOT may be obtained at HTTPS://WWW.NBCOT.ORG/EN/EDUCATORS/HOME#SCHOOLPERFORMANCE

 Note: A felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.